 Loading...

-CO2 captured from air to fuel Finnish aviation
+CO2 captured from air for eSaf in Finnish pilot

-In a world-first for Finland, carbon dioxide (CO2) captured directly from the air is being used to develop sustainable aviation fuel (e-SAF), marking a key step in the push for carbon-neutral aviation.
+Carbon dioxide (CO2) captured directly from the air is being used to develop sustainable aviation fuel (eSAF) in a demonstration project in Finland.

 Soletair Power, a Finnish direct air capture (DAC) company, has delivered a batch of CO2 extracted from ambient air to Liquid Sun, a CO2 utilisation specialist, to help refine synthetic aviation fuel feedstocks.